Cohomology of semisimple local systems and the Decomposition theorem: An application to the Decomposition Theorem

-Proposition \ref{prop:relative weak Lefschetz} implies that both horizontal maps are isomorphic.
-Then Theorem \ref{thm:main}(i) follows from the inductive assumption applying to the $g$-ample line bundle $p_X^{\ast}(\eta)$.
-Note that we actually need Theorem \ref{thm:main}(i) for $f$-ample line bundles, which can be deduced from the ample line bundle case as in \cite[Remark 5.1.2]{DM05}: Let $\tilde{\eta}$ be a $f$-ample line bundle, choose $m \gg 0$ so that $\tilde{\eta}+mL$ is ample on $X$.
-Then we have
+\textbf{Case I}: $\ell \geq 2$.
+It follows by induction on $g$ and \cite[Proposition 4.7.8(i)]{DM05}.
+Note that we actually need Theorem \ref{thm:main}(i) to hold for $f$-ample line bundles, but this can be deduced from the ample line bundle case as in \cite[Remark 5.1.2]{DM05}.

 \textbf{Case II}: $\ell =1$.
-The cup product can be factored as follows:
+We need some additional care.
+The cup product can be factored as